Skip to content

 Argument

-Scholium (Free will): What kind of “free will” does The Tao of Lucidity’s “freedom” (P17) presuppose?
-Not the uncaused cause of classical libertarianism (that requires a transcendent subject outside the causal chain), nor hard determinism: if choice is mere illusion, E3 (the agency axiom) loses its meaning.
-The Tao of Lucidity is closest to compatibilism,4 but with its own formulation: the agency axiom (E3) says agents can choose between lucidity and obscuration.
-This “can” is not metaphysical absolute freedom; it is conditioned by finitude (Postulate 4), affective tendency (AF1, existential tendency), and social structure (D12, inter-dependence).
-But it is real, you can, at this moment, choose to keep reading or put down this book, choose to inquire or evade.
-The Tao of Lucidity’s core claim: free will is not a metaphysical entity to be “proved” but a political condition to be protected.
-The metaphysical debate about free will can continue, but at the political level, whether your space of choice is being protected or compressed is an urgent practical question.
+(Free will): The Tao of Lucidity’s freedom (P17) presupposes neither an uncaused libertarian self, which would demand a subject standing outside the causal chain, nor hard determinism, which would empty E3 of meaning by reducing choice to illusion.
+It is closest to compatibilism,3 but its claim is political: E3 says agents can choose between lucidity and obscuration.
+This “can” is conditioned by finitude (Postulate 4), affective tendency (AF1), and social structure (D12).
+Yet it is real.
+You can, at this very moment, choose to keep reading or set this book down, choose to inquire or to evade.
+The Tao of Lucidity’s wager is that free will is first of all a space of choice to be protected, not a metaphysical entity to be proved.
+Let the metaphysical debate continue; at the political level, whether your space of choice is being widened or quietly compressed is an urgent and answerable question.

 Corollary (C17.1) C17.1